awsdocs/amazon-ec2-user-guide/doc_source/provisioned-iops.md

 `io2` Block Express volumes support the same features as `io2` volumes, including Multi\-Attach and encryption\.

 **Note**
 You can't attach a Multi\-Attach enabled `io2` volume to instance types that support Block Express and instance types that do not support Block Express at the same time\.
+For more information, see [io2 Block Express volumes](AWSEC2/latest/UserGuide/ebs-volume-types.html#io2-block-express)

 **Topics**
 + [Considerations](#io2-bx-considerations)